mnajarro/Foreign-Assistance-Dashboard-Data-Processing/README.md

 **GIS Processing**

-1. Data is joined with Department of State Large Scale International Boundaries polygon file in ArcGIS Desktop
+1. Data is joined with [Department of State Large Scale International Boundaries polygon file][4] in ArcGIS Desktop
     + Removed all FY 2014 and above data(only showing complete data up to FY 2013)
     + Multiply shares by 100 to convert decimals to percent
 2. Converted Spreadsheet to a GeoDatabase Table in the Foreign Assistance Dashboard geodatabase